 You have no items in your cart.
 Want to get some nice things?Go shopping

 Utopia artist Galya Pwerle’s country is Atnwengerrp and her languages are Anmatyerre and Alyawarre.
-She is thought to be in her early 90’s although no records of her birth exist, and she has had little exposure to western culture.
+She is thought to be in her late 90’s although no records of her birth exist, and she has had little exposure to western culture.
 Her Dreaming is for Bush Melon and its seeds and she also paints ‘Awelye Atnwengerrp’, which refers to the women’s awelye ceremonies that celebrate this bush tucker through dance and song.

 Galya begins her stunning paintings on canvas with the patterns women paint on their bodies during awelye ceremonies, paying homage to their ancestors, the land and food it provides.
 The body painting lines and concentric circles are just visible beneath the rich layers of dots that represent the flowers and fruit of the bush melon.
 Her abundant and lively dotting in the rich warm colours of the bush allows for mesmerising textural complexity similar to that of the late Emily Kame Kngwarreye, and expresses well the scattering of the tiny seeds into the wind.